connorbly7/UFC-Fight-Analytics---Tableau/README.md

 - Average number of strikes thrown in a fight is 72.3
 - Fights with more takedown attempts are most likely to end in a decision

+How to Access
+- Links to each dashboard included above
+- Screenshots included in images folder
+- File for the Tableau Public workbook included